GintasS/tax-management-municipalities/README.md

 ## Authors & contributors

-The original setup of this repository is by [FULL_NAME](https://github.com/GITHUB_USERNAME).
+The original setup of this repository is by [Gintautas Švedas](https://github.com/GintasS).

-For a full list of all authors and contributors, check [the contributor's page](https://github.com/GITHUB_USERNAME/REPO_SLUG/contributors).
+For a full list of all authors and contributors, check [the contributor's page](https://github.com/GintasS/tax-management-municipalities/contributors).

 ## Security

-PROJECT_NAME follows good practices of security, but 100% security can't be granted in software.
+Tax Management Municipalities follows good practices of security, but 100% security can't be granted in software.
-PROJECT_NAME is provided **"as is"** without any **warranty**.
+Tax Management Municipalities is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more info, please refer to the [security](docs/SECURITY.md)._